-Why is it that some women have no period, where others, in seemingly the same situation with exercise and energy consumption continue to menstruate regularly?
+Why is it that some people have no period, where others, in seemingly the same situation with exercise and energy consumption continue to menstruate regularly?

-A possible explanation for this difference was recently offered by researchers in Sweden.
-Instead of looking at energy balance or availability for a whole day, as is the standard in energetic research, they computed energy balance on an hourly basis.
+A possible explanation for this difference was offered by researchers in Sweden, Farenholtz et al., "WITHIN-DAY ENERGY DEFICIENCY AND REPRODUCTIVE FUNCTION IN FEMALE ENDURANCE ATHLETES."
+The really fascinating and novel contribution of this paper is that instead of looking at energy balance or availability for a whole day, as is the standard in energetic research, they computed energy balance on an hourly basis.

-Before we get into the meat of the paper, it’s results, and my analysis, a few terms that might be helpful to understand:
+Before we get into the meat of the paper, its results, and my analysis, here are a few terms that might be helpful to understand:

-- resting metabolism: calories burned to fuel involuntary processes: pumping blood, fueling brain, building muscle and bone
+resting metabolism: calories burned to fuel "involuntary" processes - the things your body needs to do to keep you alive: pumping blood, fueling brain, building muscle and bone.

 Alright – getting back to the paper.
-The findings were remarkable; the average time with a negative energy balance of < -300 kcal for athletes with regular periods was 17.6 hours (Interquartile range (IQR) 3.9 – 20.8 hours), versus 21.8 hours in athletes with no periods (IQR 17.8 – 22.4).
-Athletes with no periods were in a catabolic state (negative energy balance) for four more hours per day than athletes with regular periods.
+The findings were surprising; the average time with a negative energy balance of < -300 kcal for athletes with amenorrhea in this study was four more hours per day than athletes with regular periods.
+This negative energy balance means that their bodies are in an energy deficit and have to obtain fuel from body stores.

-What I found really interesting was a diagram the researchers included, illustrating how hourly energy balance was calculated.
+What I found really interesting was a diagram the researchers included, illustrating the hourly energy balance.
 This example shows a period of significant energy deficit at night, with no positive energy balance until the middle of the day (presumably lunchtime).
-Thinking of energy balance on an hourly basis like this rather than simply the amount of energy consumed in a day leads me to wonder if this might be part of the reason some women can be “all in” for 6+ months without period restoration, where others resume cycles within just 6-12 weeks.
+Thinking of energy balance on an hourly basis like this rather than simply the amount of energy consumed in a day leads me to wonder if this might be part of the reason some people can be “all in” for 6+ months without period restoration, where others resume cycles within just a few months.

-In reading this paper and the results, it led me to explore this a possible explanation for why some women restore periods after only a month or two of work on recovery (as described in our book, No Period.
+Reading this paper and the results led me to explore this a possible explanation for why some people restore periods after only a month or two of being "all in" (as described in No Period.
 Now What?), where others might take six months or longer (and of course, there is the usual caveat that there is no one-size-fits-all recovery, so I’m sure this is not true for everyone!).

-I wanted to test this by examining some hypothetical within-day-energy-balance graphs.
+I examined some hypothetical within-day-energy-balance graphs.
 I started by trying to recreate the graph from the paper based on numbers provided for the participants.
 The information I used was:

 And here’s my result: